“Vintage Brasswinds Australia” is located in Croydon North, Victoria. and is a registered business name of David Perkins.

 Great vintage instruments represent moments in history that expert instrument makers were able to fulfill the demands of musicians for great sounds, and for instruments with mechanics which would enhance the display of their virtuosity.
 Subject to their individual condition and wear and tear these instruments of mixed metals made by skilled craftsmen from Europe, the UK, and the United States [Markneukirchen, Bohemia, Germany, Chicago, Boston, Elkhart Indiana, New York, Paris, London and Manchester to mention a few] retain their acoustic qualities; and age – in itself – does not cause deterioration.

-Except in the case of flutes clarinets and saxophones [in which I don’t have personal expertise] my opinions about vintage instruments are always informed by playing them.
-I enjoy the repeated revelations about vintage instruments which are exposed when one plays them: the dynamics of instruments can be vastly different from each other; and the feel – in the hands, on the fingers, and in the brain – of some instruments as against others can be like a comparison of chalk and cheese.
+Except in the case of flutes clarinets and saxophones [which I don’t play] my opinions about vintage instruments are always informed by playing them.
+I enjoy the revelations exposed when you play a vintage instrument: the dynamics of instruments can be vastly different from each other; and the feel – in the hands, on the fingers, and in the brain – of some instruments as against others can be like a comparison of chalk and cheese.
 Sometimes those differences can be altered by springs and felts, commonly by mouthpieces, and sometimes by attention to physical characteristics.
 Silver bells, copper or red brass bells as against gold brass bells make a difference.
 Bell flair is a significant factor which differentiates the acoustics of some instruments from others.
 Everything about the architecture – plumbing and construction – of a particular brass instrument is capable of affecting its potential for making beautiful music.